KatatsumuriPan/Nutrition-Unofficial-Extended-Life/readme.md

 This is an unofficial fork of [Nutrition](https://github.com/WesCook/Nutrition).

+# Credit

+This mod is created using [GregTechCEu's Buildscripts](https://github.com/GregTechCEu/Buildscripts)

 # Nutrition

 Nutrition is a highly configurable mod to enable the creation of health systems in Minecraft.